 MEET THE ARTIST

 My name is Carrie Brummer.
-I research and explore the stories of influential women in today’s world, both past and present.
-I conduct color explorations and meditations through my creation of mandalas.
+I research and explore the stories of influential and/or unsung women in today’s world, both past and present.

 My work often comes to me in my dreams as glimpses of color and composition.

 I never perfectly imagine the work, but I trust and follow my inner guide, the channel that whispers in my ear how to finish the art.

 The first time I embraced my process was right before a high risk surgery where I was told I might die or go blind.

 I painted straight from the heart, without a conscious plan, listening only to those whispers.
 I survived the surgery and returned to life.

 I discovered and entered a competition that was a great fit for those paintings from before the surgery.
 My work was selected as a finalist: the art was exhibited at